garisian/Multi-Purpose-Server/README.md

 In the "POP Download" section, select Enable POP for all mail or Enable POP for mail that arrives from now on.
 At the bottom of the page, click Save Changes.

+## BookMeNow Database
+The database used in MySQL.
+You must first setup the test.sql script to create the relevant tables.

+      mysql> source \~\createBookMeNowDatabase.sql;

+where ~ is the path where you saved the test script is the script used to create the tables

 ## Locate
 Currently Under Development